Woman and dog walking on a pet friendly trail in the desert

 Bonus Tip: Rattlesnakes!

-Also, there is a vaccine that can give dogs more time to get to the vet if they are bitten.
-Opinions vary, so check with your veterinarian to determine what’s best for your dog.
+Having your dog vaccinated will give you more time to get them to a veterinarian if they are bitten.
+Opinions vary, so talk with your veterinarian to determine what’s best for your dog.

 We hope that when you’re planning to go hiking with dogs you find this information helpful.
 If you have any other desert hiking tips, please share them in the comments below!